19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007]

-(8) In this section and sections 16and 17 —
+(8) In this section and sections 16, 17 and 18B —

 “capital expenditure”, in relation to the purchase of a building or structure, means the net price paid for the building or structure, but does not include the cost of land as determined to the satisfaction of the Comptroller;